 The Latino community is particularly affected by construction firms that choose the low road.
 Latino workers are hugely over-represented in the construction workforce - yet are routinely under-paid for their work.
 In Silicon Valley, Latino construction workers are paid, on average, 38% less than white construction workers.

-Closing the pay gap via uniform wage standards and access to training would increase income for Latino construction workers and their families by $387m annually
+Closing the pay gap via uniform wage standards and access to training would increase income for Latino construction workers and their families by $387 million annually.

 The scale of demand in Silicon Valley’s construction industry represents a tremendous opportunity to transform thousands of jobs into middle-wage careers – and transform thousands of lives by expanding pathways into those careers.